mastracu/weblinkendpoint/readme.md

 ### Demo session setup

-You will need to hook up your printer to the Internet (Configure Printer Connectivity in Zebra Setup Utility).
+You will need to hook up your printer to the Internet In order to do that, you may use "Configure Printer Connectivity" in Zebra Setup Utility.
 I typically use Wifi printers and connect to ZGuest wireless network in Zebra office.

 You then specify the address of the weblink endpoint by issuing

 ```